home-assistant/companion.home-assistant/docs/notifications/basic.md

           message: "Motion detected"
           data:
             persistent: true # Set to true to create a persistent notification
-            tag: "persistent" # Tag is required for the persistent notification
+            tag: "motion" # A tag is required for the persistent notification, it can be any value
 ```

 To remove the persistent notification we send `clear_notification` to the `tag` that we defined.